aperezdc/zsh-notes/README.md

 - `${EDITOR}` is launched to view and edit files.
 Like most tools do, `${VISUAL}` will be tried as well, with `vi` as last fallback.

-The plugin defines a Zle widgets:
+The plugin defines one Zle widgets:

 - `notes-edit-widget`: Opens the file selector, and invokes the text editor on the selected file or creates a new one.
+The input buffer is left untouched.

 the following functions: